micans/pick/README.md

 `pick` is an expressive low-memory **command-line** tool for manipulating text file tables.
 Entire scripts can be replaced by concise command line invocations.
-Each line is treated as a collection of named registers.
+Each line/row is treated as a list of variables identified by column names.
-The registers are the row entries.
-Their names are the column names.
 You can
-- perform computations with the registers to make new (named) registers
+- perform computations to make new variables
-- filter rows based on boolean clauses operating on registers
+- filter rows based on boolean clauses operating on variables
-- for output take any subset from existing and newly computed registers.
+- for output take any subset from existing and newly computed variables

 Some examples: